Everyday Sight

 5. The innermost layer of the cornea is the endothelium.

-Its primary function is to regulate the fluid at the posterior surface of the eye to keep the cornea clear.
+The endothelium’s primary function is to regulate the fluid at the posterior surface of the eye to keep the cornea clear.
 The cells of the endothelium cannot regenerate.
 If cells are destroyed, the remaining cells spread out to fill the spaces causing fluid to accumulate.
-If there is a build up of fluid the cornea can swell and become opaque causing decreased vision.
+If there is a build up of fluid, the cornea can swell and become opaque causing decreased vision.

 The transparent cornea helps focus light that enters the eye.
 It is responsible for 65-75 percent of the focusing power.
 The lens, located behind the pupil, focuses the remainder of the light onto the retina, which starts to transform the light into vision.